James Tillman Smith

-- He was buried at Cleburne Memorial Cemetery in Johnson County, Texas.
+- He was interred at Cleburne Memorial Cemetery, Johnson County, Texas.

 - The following appeared on 31 January 1908 in the Fort Worth Star-Telegram: The funeral of Judgte Tillman Smith, whose death occurred Thursday night, following a stroke of paralysis Sunday, was held Friday afternoon from the family residence, 208 Taylor street, attended by a large number of friends from Fort Worth and other parts of the state.

 Many handsome floral peices were taken with the remains to Cleburne, where interment will be made Saturday from the home of his sister, Mrs. Willingham.